Educational Blog about Anesthesia, Intensive care and Pain management

 1-Medications:

-➧ The obese person must be assessed for use of the weight-reducing substances, herbal supplements, and anorexiant drugs.
+➧ The obese person must be assessed for the use of weight-reducing substances, herbal supplements, and anorexiant drugs.

 ➧ Chronic use of noradrenergic and serotonergic therapy can produce hypertension, tachycardia, anxiety, psychosis, and catecholamine depletion.